Organization Matters: 3 Practical Ways to Completely Remove Clutter in Your Home

 2. Donate and Dispose: Decluttering does not only help in freeing up space in your home but also allows you to re-assess the items in your home and what their purpose is.
 A lot of the items that make up clutter are things we have bought but never used or things that are no longer in use but have not been removed.
 When you begin decluttering, select two or more boxes labeled ‘donate’ and ‘dispose’.
 As you sort through items, decide on which ones are to be donated to goodwill and which must be disposed of.
 You may also designate boxes for items that could be given away.
 Certain items, however, could be re-purposed and used within the home and these should be kept separately.
 All occupants of the house should be informed of the ongoing activities so that they too may put items into the various boxes and also sort through in case there are any items they might need.

 3. Create Organization Systems: It is counterproductive to spend a significant amount of time decluttering your home only to collect more clutter soon after.
 Once items have been purged from your home, it is important to put systems in place to prevent clutter build-up.
 This includes things such as dresser organizers, specific drawers, shelves and places for specific items.
+Custom cabinetry is one of the greatest home improvements you can invest in to help declutter your home.
 A good idea would be to create a ‘cap’ on item purchasing.
 For example, after decluttering items in your wardrobe, you may decide that no new shoes will be purchased unless one existing pair is donated or thrown out.
 This ensures that the number of items in your home is kept at a manageable level and future clutter is prevented.

 Decluttering one’s home does not need to be a herculean task as there are a number of steps to ensure that the process is done smoothly and effectively.